Skip to content

 That’s why discerning “What’s ME” is crucial, especially in midlife with all the changes happening.
 It’s really easy to buy into someone else’s essence and elements when you aren’t clear on your own.

-Once you complete this step, you have a clear creative direction for moving forward with your personal style.
-You’ve discerned “What’s ME” and can see what your style could actually be.
+Once you complete this step, you’ve discerned “What’s ME” and can see what your style could actually be.

 2. CLEAR The Old And Outdated